 CT Guided Implant Surgery incorporates 3-D CT scans, sophisticated computer CAD-CAM software, and biomedical engineering.
-This combination enables Dr. Noori to virtually plan and carry out your implant procedures with unrivaled accuracy and ease and to provide our patients with the best implant experience for practically all types of tooth replacement needs.
+This combination enables Dr. Noori, Dr. Stearns or Dr. Carroll to virtually plan and carry out your implant procedures with unrivaled accuracy and ease and to provide our patients with the best implant experience for practically all types of tooth replacement needs.

 Guided Implant Surgery is typically performed in less than an hour.
 The need for incisions or sutures is often avoided which, in turn, helps minimize post-operative swelling and/or discomfort.
 This state-of-the-art procedure can be used for all patients requiring any type of implant restoration from a single tooth to full mouth restorations.

 Major patient benefits:

 Increased Predictability and Safety: By planning your treatment and transforming this into a surgical template, there is a much higher degree of patient safety and predictability compared to “freehand” implant placement.
 Drs.
 Noori, Stearns or Carroll will communicate with your general dentist to ensure optimal aesthetic results even before you begin your procedure.